CEMi4/Keenou/README.md

   * If you ever change your Windows password, you must manually change the password for your encrypted container (not yet implemented)
 * Due to current limitations of pGina, only login via username-password combo is possible
   * If you're using a fingerprint scanner right now, you must revert to your password when your home folder is encrypted
+* Google Drive might be unable to locate your Google Drive folder after encryption of your home folder.
+You can simply re-select your Google Drive folder upon encryption of your home folder (for the first login after migration) to fix this issue.
+* Microsoft OneDrive will break the migration process, since it will lock a file in your cloud folder even when you are not logged in to Windows.
+Please exit out of OneDrive before attempting the migration process.
+Subsequent logins do not have this issue.

 ### Cloud Storage Encryption
  * It is not yet possible to decrypt your data across multiple computers